Endeavour scopes out projects worth 359koz in annual output for $635m capital cost - Miningmx

 Endeavour Mining last year propelled itself from mid-tier gold mining firm to among the world’s top 10 largest producers after mergers with SEMAFO and Teranga Gold Corp. – both of which are listed primarily in Toronto.

-Endeavour is to switch its own primary listing from Toronto to London during the second quarter of this year in order to capitalise on improved investment interest in gold mining firms amid the up-cycle in the gold price.
+Endeavour is to take a secondary, premium listing on the London Stock Exchange during the second quarter of this year in order to capitalise on improved investment interest in gold mining firms amid the up-cycle in the gold price.

 De Montessus said earlier this year after formally completing the Teranga Gold transaction that the company had finished merger and acquisition activity and would focus on dividend returns to shareholders, building its balance sheet and organic growth.